 Download an Abkhazian permit application for at the Ministry of Foreign Affairs.
 Fill it in (where it asks for the hotel, just find one online that you like, or write “accommodation in private guesthouses” no proof of reservation is required.

 Scan or photograph your passport.
-And send it together with your application form [email protected] (Even if you write in English, you will be responded in Russian, so have your online translator nearby).
+And send it together with your application form to [email protected] (Even if you write in English, you will be responded in Russian, so have your online translator nearby).

 **We sent the applications for 2 people in one singe email and received a permit with both names in one page, which is ok if you are travelling together, but might not be a good idea if you are several people entering on different dates.
 So one email per application would be advisable.